annasmyk/annasmyk/README.md

 ## Hello !

 My name is Anna Smyk.
 I am a time series methodologist at [Insee](https://github.com/InseeFr) 🇫🇷.
 I work with [Tanguy Barthelemy](https://github.com/TanguyBarthelemy) on Seasonal Adjustment tools and methods, and mainly on the [JDemetra+](https://github.com/jdemetra) software.
-We provide beginner and avdanced training in seasonal adjustement, as well as assistance in setting up a production process of seasonally adjusted series.
+We provide beginner and avdanced training in seasonal adjustment, as well as assistance in setting up a production process of seasonally adjusted series.